Celestial-Bai/Celestial-Bai.github.io/index.md

 </table>

 ## News
-1. Recently I have graduated from School of Statistics, Renmin University of China.
-(2020-6-30)
+1. Today I received the official acceptance from the University of Tokyo, so from October I will be the Research Student of Imoto Lab, Human Genome Center, Institute of Medical Science, the University of Tokyo.
+(2020-07-03)
-2. I sent my documents about applications to the University of Tokyo.
-If everything goes smoothly, I will be the Research Student of Imoto Lab, Human Genome Center, Institute of Medical Science, the University of Tokyo.
-(2020-4-28)
+2. Recently I have graduated from School of Statistics, Renmin University of China.
+(2020-06-30)
 3. I have finished my graduation thesis and you can read it from RUC Library.
 I should say thank you to my advisor, Yang Li.
 Moreover, Prof. Feifei Wang, Prof. Danlin Yu and Prof. Yaozhong Zhang also gave me lots of help.
-Thank you for your efforts.(2020-4-17)
+Thank you for your efforts.(2020-04-17)

 ## Research Interests
 Mathematical Statistics, Biostatistics, Bioinformatics, Machine Learning & Deep Learning, Applied Statistics